Names Don't Matter: Symbol-Invariant Transformer for Open-Vocabulary Learning: Introduction

-This limitation is particularly acute in open-vocabulary settings, where the set of symbols encountered at test time may differ from those seen during training.
-In such cases, standard embedding-based approaches force a trade-off between expressivity and generalization -- embeddings must distinguish tokens to enable reasoning, yet any reliance on token identity undermines invariance to renaming.
-This tension lies at the heart of open-vocabulary neuro-symbolic learning and motivates the need for architectures that are \textit{invariant by construction to permutations of interchangeable symbols}.
+Beyond robustness to renaming, a more fundamental challenge arises in open-vocabulary settings: when test-time symbols extend beyond the training vocabulary, fixed embedding tables have no representation for novel tokens.
+Standard approaches force a trade-off: embeddings must encode token identity to distinguish symbols, yet any reliance on identity both undermines invariance to renaming and blocks generalization to unseen tokens.
+This tension motivates the need for architectures that are \textit{invariant by construction to permutations of interchangeable symbols}.

-Linear-time temporal logic (LTL)~\citep{Pnueli77} provides a concrete and well-studied example of this challenge.
-LTL is widely used in formal verification to specify temporal properties of systems, such as whether a proposition always holds or eventually becomes true.
-Each LTL formula is defined over a finite set of atomic propositions, which are semantically interchangeable: renaming propositions consistently throughout a formula does not change its satisfiability.
-While prior work has demonstrated that Transformer models can learn to efficiently generate witnesses to LTL formulas and even generalize to longer sequences~\citep{deepltl,treepos}, generalization across larger or unseen sets of atomic propositions remains problematic.
-Importantly, LTL is only one instance of a broader phenomenon; the same issue arises in many symbolic domains where alpha-equivalence plays a central role.
+Linear Temporal Logic (LTL)~\citep{Pnueli77}, widely used in formal verification to specify temporal system properties, illustrates this challenge concretely: while Transformers can generate LTL witnesses and generalize to longer sequences~\citep{deepltl,treepos}, generalization to larger or unseen proposition sets remains problematic, since atomic propositions are semantically interchangeable under renaming.
+LTL is one instance of a broader phenomenon; the same issue arises in any symbolic domain where alpha-equivalence plays a central role.

-A recent line of work addresses this problem by constructing random embeddings for interchangeable tokens~\citep{isk2025interchangeable}.
-This strategy enables post-training vocabulary expansion and empirically improves robustness to renaming.
-However, such random embedding approaches introduce new difficulties: they depend on stochasticity for token discrimination, require careful tuning of additional hyperparameters, and offer no formal guarantees of invariance.
-In practice, different random seeds can lead to different predictions on alpha-equivalent inputs, meaning that invariance is encouraged statistically rather than enforced structurally.
+A recent line of work addresses this by constructing random embeddings for interchangeable tokens~\citep{isk2025interchangeable}, enabling post-training vocabulary expansion and empirically improving robustness to renaming.
+However, the dependence on stochasticity for token discrimination provides no formal invariance guarantees (different random seeds can yield different predictions on alpha-equivalent inputs) and requires careful hyperparameter tuning.

-In this paper, we propose a fundamentally different solution.
-We introduce a \textbf{Symbol-Invariant Transformer} architecture that achieves \textit{exact invariance} to the renaming of interchangeable tokens by design.
-Our approach replaces random token differentiation with parallel embedding streams, one for each interchangeable token in the input.
-In each stream, the token of interest is represented explicitly, while all other interchangeable tokens are treated as placeholders.
-These streams are processed in parallel by shared Transformer layers and combined through an aggregated attention mechanism that preserves the contribution of each token at its original positions while enabling structured information sharing across streams.
-As a result, the model can reason about each symbol individually without ever committing to a specific naming scheme.